-Planning Permission is granted subject to the following conditions and informatives:
+To grant planning permission subject to the following conditions and informatives:

-- 1: Development to commence within three years of the decision notice date - 2: Development to accord with approved plans
+- 1. Development to commence within three years of the decision notice date. - 2.
+Development to accord with approved plans.

-Informative:
+Informatives:

-1. Listed Building Consent
+1. Listed building consent.

 The building to which this planning permission relates is a statutorily listed building.
-This permission does not authorise any internal or external works which would affect the building - s historic or architectural character.
+This permission does not authorise any internal or external works which would affect the building's historic or architectural character.
 This includes the removal or alteration of internal or external features such as windows, doors, fireplaces, staircases, chimneys, wood panelling and decorative plasterwork.
 Such works will require a separate grant of listed building consent, and to carry out such works without first obtaining listed building consent is a criminal offence.

-2. Change of Use Only
+2. Change of use only.